What is a Typical French Market?

 Fruits and Vegetables in Season by Month in France

-What fresh fruits and vegetables are in season for September at our French markets?
-The following are seasonal celebrities:
+Always use seasonal produce - they're fresher, cheaper and healthier.
+So what fresh fruits and vegetables are in season for April at our French markets?

-- French vegetables: artichokes, aubergine, beetroot, bell peppers, broccoli, carrots, celery, chard, courgettes, cucumber, fennel, green beans, lettuce, leeks, mushrooms (champignons de Paris, Chanterelles), onions, parsley, peas (end season), new potatoes, radish, rocket (arugula), and spinach.
-Watercress is making its return.
+- French vegetables: artichokes, asparagus, beetroot, broccoli, carrots, celery, chard, courgettes, cucumber, lamb's lettuce, leeks, mushrooms (champignons de Paris and morels), onions, parsley, peas, potatoes, radish, spinach, turnips and watercress.

-Discover a guide to many below, including their seasonal recipes.
+Discover your guide to many below, including their seasonal recipes.

 Fruit